 Andrew Spencer, System Planning Manager at Northern Powergrid added: “We know there is a powerful patchwork of plans across our operating area.
 With more than three quarters of local authorities across our region having declared a climate emergency, this patchwork will be growing into a rich tapestry in the coming months and years.
 This is the time for us to enter into a proactive dialogue with our regional stakeholders to help us get the local infrastructure right, ensuring that our network is built on a clear evidence-based consensus that meets evolving local needs, while supporting the regional and national decarbonisation pathway.”

 Feedback is sought before 31st March 2020 via two principal routes:

-- online feedback forms; and
+- online qualitative and quantitative feedback forms; and

 - two dedicated feedback workshops on the 6th March in Leeds and the 13th March in Newcastle which can be booked via the following links:

 - an overview of the 2019 DFES figures can be found on the Northern Powergrid website

 - the new data visualisation tools can be accessed via a dedicated part of the ODI Leeds site

 - all new open data files, together with feedback forms are hosted on Data Mill North’s website.